kiranma72/abdm-docs/content/1-basics/The_PHR_Framework.md

 In order to manage their personal health records, users must first create an account on a HIE-CM -- called their Ayushman Bharath Health Account (ABHA) address.
 This looks like sandeep321@abdm.
 The @abdm tells us which HIE-CM is responsibile for this address.

 {{% notice%}}
-The term ABHA address is also reffered to as PHR address across the documentation
+The term ABHA address is also referred to as PHR address across the documentation
 {{% /notice%}}